Project Management Methodologies

 The agile methodology involves a set of values and principles for software development.
 The Agile Manifesto describes this methodology with four values and twelve principles.

 Below are the four values of the Agile Manifesto

-• Individuals and interactions over processes and tools.
+• Individuals and interactions over processes and tools

-• Working software over comprehensive documentation.
+• Working software over comprehensive documentation

-• Customer collaboration over contract negotiation.
+• Customer collaboration over contract negotiation

-• Responding to change over following a plan.
+• Responding to change over following a plan

-Kanban is a Japanese word which means signal card.
+Kanban is a Japanese word that means signal card.
 So that this method relied on Kanban cards.
 Tasks are represented visually on a board, allowing team members to see the state of every piece of work at any time.
 Kanban methodology uses lean principles and aims to increase productivity by eliminating wasted time and resources.
-This methodology can be used in conjunction with Agile.
+Kanban project management methodology can be used in conjunction with Agile.

 – Muda – about removing the waste

 Six Sigma Methodology